 I have noticed some development activity with respect to configuration that seems to consist of developing a fairly low level design (i.e. an API) and implementation documents.
 I think this is problematic.

 We need to come to an agreement on configuration requirements (i.e. how will the configuration system work from the users perspective) before we even think about design documents.

-#1 Updated by Matt Jones almost 10 years ago
+#1 Updated by Matt Jones about 10 years ago

 I agree that we need requirements and a good design before coding begins.
 No coding has begun.
 The current configuration project has design documents only in SVN, which includes both a preliminary requirements list and some initial sequence diagrams and thoughts about a high-level API.
 We will be expanding and refining these design documents over the near future, and the development tasks will be turned into bugs before coding begins.